Luuk Breedijk

-Luuk Johannes Christianus Breedijk (born 20 February 2004) is a Swiss professional footballer who plays as a winger for Wil on loan from Luzern.
+Luuk Johannes Christianus Breedijk (born 20 February 2004) is a Swiss professional footballer who plays as a winger for Wil in the Swiss Challenge League.

 Career

 Breedijk is a youth product of Küssnacht, and moved to Luzern's youth academy in 2012.
 On 27 January 2023, he signed his first professional contract with Luzern until 2026.
 He made his professional debut with Luzern in a 2–0 Swiss Super League win over Basel on 23 April 2023, and scored his side's second goal in his debut.

 On 17 June 2025, Breedijk was loaned by Wil in the second-tier Swiss Challenge League.
 During the preseason, he suffered a serious hip injury and was expected to miss at least 10 weeks.

+After Breedijks loan to Wil ended, Wil signed him on a two year contract.

 International career

 Breedijk was born in Switzerland and is of Dutch descent.
 He is a youth international for Switzerland, having played up to the Switzerland U19s.